Android Central Verdict

 What is the best way to extend my Quest 2 battery life?

 First, make sure to fully turn off your Quest 2, not just put it to sleep.
-Next, Oculus recommends that you only use officially licensed solutions to charge the Quest 2, like the Anker Charging Dock mentioned above or the official charging cable that comes with the headset.
+Next, Meta recommends that you only use officially licensed solutions to charge the Quest 2, like the Anker Charging Dock, mentioned above or the official charging cable that comes with the headset.
 Other USB-C cables can give it power, but too much or too little could cause problems.
 Finally, when your headset finishes recharging, you'll see a green light next to the charging port; at that point, remove the cable!
 Don't leave the headset charging indefinitely, as this can lessen its maximum battery life.

 For more advice, see our official how-to on how to extend battery life on your Oculus Quest 2.